About the Unicode Standard

 and historical texts of many written languages.

-Formally, a version of the Unicode Standard is defined by an
+Formally, a version of the Unicode Standard is defined by an edition of

-the book The Unicode Standard, together
+the core specification, The Unicode Standard, together with the

-with the online Unicode Standard
+Charts, Unicode Standard

 Annexes and the Unicode